Tiffanirice23/reading-notes/code-201/class02.md

 #### What are some uses for the `<sup>` and `<sub>` elements?

-- `sup`: The <sup>, or superscripts, are usually rendered with a *raised* baseline using smaller text.
+- sup : The `<sup>`, or superscripts, are usually rendered with a *raised* baseline using smaller text.
 > Example: Displaying exponents (x <sup>4</sup>), or representing ordinal numbers (4<sup>th</sup>)

-- `sub`: the <sub>, or subscripts, are typically rendered with a *lowered* baseline using smaller text.
+- sub: the `<sub>`, or subscripts, are typically rendered with a *lowered* baseline using smaller text.
 > Example: marking up footnote numbers or denoting the number of atoms of a given element within a chemical formula (H <sub>2</sub>0).

 #### When using the <abbr> element, what attribute must be added to provide the full expansion of the term?